Policies on Academic Honesty and Integrity

 The RAQA Graduate Program and instructors may record individual class lectures for student use, but students do not have permission to copy, tape, record, or duplicate classes or class recordings without obtaining written permission first.

 In addition, all materials distributed in RAQA courses is for class use only and is not to be copied, duplicated, or distributed in any format outside of RAQA courses without prior written authorization of the course instructor and the School of Pharmacy.

 Violating these rules is a breach of the Academic Honesty Code of the RAQA Graduate Program and will be dealt with accordingly. (www.temple.edu/pharmacy_qara/plagiarism.htm)

 The penalty for dishonesty can vary from a reprimand and receiving a failing grade for a particular assignment, to failure for the course, to suspension or expulsion from the University.
 The penalty varies with the nature of the offense, the individual instructor, the department, and the school or college.

-Students who believe that they have been unfairly accused may appeal the decision of the instructor according to the policies and procedures of the school.
+Students who believe that they have been unfairly accused may appeal the decision of the instructor according to the policies and procedures of the School of Pharmacy.
 The student should first speak with the instructor.
 If that does not resolve the matter, the student should submit a formal letter to the Assistant Dean and Director of Graduate Studies stating what happened.
 These materials will be referred to the Grievance Committee of the school for further action.

 For more information about what constitutes Academic Dishonesty or about disciplinary and/or academic grievance procedures refer to the University’s Statement on Academic Honesty and the Student Code of Conduct or contact the Student Orientation Office, 215-204-8531.